 Topical antibiotic ointments are very effective for staph impetigo (which is more commonly seen around the nose and on the trunk or arms).
-Bactroban (Mupirocin) ointment is the most effective topical antibiotic, but failures and relapses are more common.
+Bactroban (mupirocin) ointment is the most effective topical antibiotic, but failures and relapses are common.
 Bacteria live under the yellow-brown scabs.
 If these are present, removing them helps the topical antibiotic to work.
-Soaking in warm water with a liquid antibacterial soap is usually effective in removing them, but gentle rubbing is sometimes necessary.
+Soaking in warm water with a liquid soap is usually effective in removing them, but gentle rubbing is sometimes necessary.

 Oral antibiotics are a faster and more reliable therapy in stubborn cases of impetigo.
 They are recommended if the impetigo appears widespread or deep, or if the topical antibiotic is likely to be licked off.

 The best ways to prevent impetigo are to keep your child’s fingernails clipped and clean, and to teach your child not to scratch.